casouri/collab-mode/src/README.md

 abc), B = del(0, abc).
 With a normal transform function, you’ll end up with del(0, "").
 To avoid IP2, you just need to make sure you never transform ops sequentially against an op and then its inverse.

-Fortunately, avoiding IP2 is pretty easy.
-When you need to transform an op A against a series of ops, say, [1 2 3 I(1) 4], you just need to find out all the do-undo pairs and skip them.
-So in the example, you skip 1 and I(1), and only transform A against 2, 3, 4.
-This breaks my intuition for OT, because if you don't transform A against 1, A's context wouldn't contain 1, how do you safely transform A against 2, when 2's context contains 1?
-But apparently it works, and that's what COT do.
-If there is a do-undo-redo triple, you can either skip the do-undo pair, or skip the undo-redo pair, it doesn't seem to matter (the COT paper didn't say what to do in this case).

-Unfortunately, skipping all do-undo pairs when transforming requires a much more complicated design.
-It's easy to skip do-undo pairs when you transform ops in one go, but what if you transform an op A first against an op B, then in a separate occasion transforms A against I(B)?
-This is called decoupled do-undo pair in the COT paper.

-For example, suppose in our history we have L₁ = [1 2], L₂ = [3].
-Now
-we receives a remote op A, we transform 3 against A and get 3', now we have L₁ = [1 2 A], L₂ = [3'].
-Then shortly after we receives another remote op I(A), and transforms 3' against it.
-Do you see the problem?
-We've now transformed 3 against A and I(A).
-This can also happen at the server when we send 3' to the server.
-To solve the decoupled do-undo pair problem, we would need to do what POT and COT does: have separate transformation paths for each individual site and only transform an op once.

-For me, this is too expensive, so my solution is to just give up on this :-D And giving up on this is completely fine.
-Notice that a) we only transform an op against other ops when they are concurrent.
-And
-b) for the operations we support, only transforming del against del could violate IP2.

-What's the harm when we violate IP2 for concurrent del ops?
-Let's look at an example: document state is "X", alice deletes X (A=(del(0, X))), in the mean time, Bob delets X and undoes the op (B=(del(0, X), I(B)=ins(0, X))).
-If alice receives both of Bob's ops and transforms A against B and shortly after I(B), A becomes identity.
-What Alice will see is that she deletes the X but it soon comes back.

-In a completely correct system (POT or COT), Alice should see the X stay deleted.
-But I’d say that our system is still correct (under a different definition of correctness).
-Since the ops are concurrent, there aren’t causal relationship between them.
-We know Alice’s op arrives at the server before Bob’s op does, but nothing stops us from pretending that Bob’s op arrives first.
-(The only saving grace of distributed systems, eh?)

-From user’s view, Alice can just delete the X again.
-Users might not even consider this unexpected behavior: Alice and Bob are editing on the same text concurrently, some conflict is expected.
-I consider this an acceptable price to pay for simplicity and efficiency.

-The good news is that transforming inverse ops don't have the decoupled do-undo pair problem, since we transform it only once, against all the ops after the original op in history.

 The other property, IP3 is a bit more complicated.
 In essence, it says the transformed inverse of an op should be equal to the inverse of the